 Reading to your children is one of the best things you can do for them.
 According to Ohio State University, kids whose parents read them five books a day enter kindergarten having heard 1.4 million more words than kids who aren’t read to.
-Starting today, January 1, your Library is offering a new reading challenge to help get your preschoolers ready for school: the 1,000 Books Before Kindergarten Challenge!
+Your Library is offering an ongoing reading challenge to help get your preschoolers ready for school: the 1,000 Books Before Kindergarten Challenge!

 If completing 1,000 books sounds daunting to you, don’t worry.
 There’s no time limit to the challenge, so you and your child will have plenty of time to prepare them for kindergarten.